dadhi/DryIoc/docs/DryIoc.Docs/SelectConstructorOrFactoryMethod.md

 }
 ```

+## Export Factory Method with DryIoc.MefAttributedModel

 DryIoc provides the [DryIoc.MefAttributedModel](Extensions/MefAttributedModel) extension which enables the use of MEF `Export` and `Import` attributes for registrations and injections
-which may help to register the open-generics:
+which may help to register the open-generics.
+Look for the use of the `Export` attribute and for the `AsDecorator` (how simple is this).
 ```cs
 class Register_open_generics_with_MefAttributedModel_extension
 {